fuyuko/Behance-Project-Display-for-WP/readme.txt

 1. Admin page for the plugin (under "Setting" in Admin menu).

 == Changelog ==
+= 0.4.3 =
+*Beta release - Minor updates
+*NEW - The projects data is synchronized with the data on Behance site on daily basis automatically.
+*UPDATE - Screenshot images updated.

 = 0.4.2 =
 *Beta release - Minor fixes
 *Fix - Fixed "Font Awesome" installation.
 Now uses enqueue_style() & only enqueued when shortcode is present.